-- At the required speed press the steering wheel button + or - - The current speed is stored in the memory, the combined instrument panel shows a "magnifying glass" (6) around the stored speed for a second or so and its marking changes from WHITE to GREEN.
+- At the required speed press the steering wheel button 🕂 or 🗕 - The current speed is stored in the memory, > the combined instrument panel shows a "magnifying glass" (6) around the stored speed for a second or so and its marking changes from WHITE to GREEN.

-When this symbol changes colour from WHITE to CREEN the ASSE WHITE to GREEN, the ACC is active and the car maintains the stored speed.
+When this symbol changes colour from WHITE to GREEN, the ACC is active and the car maintains the stored speed.